-If your federal resume is not producing results, i.e., getting you the “best qualified” ratings, interview opportunities, and job offers, what can you do to change the results?
+If your federal resume is not producing results—scoring “best qualified” ratings, interview opportunities, and job offers, what can you do to change the results?

-She did not customize her resume for the unique requirements of each job announcement.
+She did NOT customize her resume for the unique requirements of each job announcement.

 For example, I have taken the keywords from two different job announcements currently listed on www.USAJOBS.gov for the same job title.

 A. Administrative Support Assistant (Bureau of Land Management) keywords include:

 B. Administrative Support Assistant (Office of National Drug Control Policy) keywords include:

 Assuming that a job seeker had the experience to do both of those jobs, the same resume obviously could not cover both of these positions effectively.
 So, an informed job seeker, like you now, would adjust the resume to fit each announcement.

 Read the job announcement carefully.Then, complete the application process thoroughly and accurately.